akshayDev17/DEVELOPER-NOTES/operatingSystems/processSynchronisation/README.md

 9. `signal(s)` is written before the signal of the other 2 variables, since after CS, the other process should be immediately allowed to enter into its own CS.

 10. overflow--->`wait(e)` , underflow---->`wait(f)`

+11. **a real-world example**

+    1. compiler produces assembly code, consumed by the assembler.
+    2. assembler in turn produce object modules, consumed by the loader.